Isidora Goreshter: Career

 Goreshter made her film debut with a small role in the motion picture Paranoia, starring Harrison Ford, Gary Oldman and Liam Hemsworth.
 She then took supporting roles in the films T is for Twig, A Leading Man and the award-winning short Wonder Girls.

 In 2013, Goreshter guest starred in the television series Shameless as the prostitute Svetlana.
 At first meant to be a short-term character, Goreshter became a series regular in 2016.
 She left after season 8.

-Goreshter went on to a lead role in the motion picture the Petal Pushers and had a major role opposite Noël Wells and Joe Pantoliano in Happy Anniversary.
+Goreshter went on to a lead role in the film Petal Pushers and had a major role opposite Noël Wells and Joe Pantoliano in Happy Anniversary.